mciocchi/atomic_d6/README.md

 Players cannot have +.3 or higher.
 In these cases, each group of .3 is converted into a full dice (+1)

 For instance: Kaelion has accumulated a bunch of minor bonuses to Swordsmanship equivalent to +.4.
 He converts them to full dice, and on his character sheet he writes +1.1

+The double-success provided by rolling a 6 is not granted when making a 6 in this way.
+Only a single Success is granted in this case.

 Passive Bonus
 --------------------------------------------------------------------------------